 Don’t forget to pack your in-car charger for your phone; being low on vegan food and phone battery at the same time isn’t ideal!
 For other packing essentials (non-food-related), see our Road Trip Packing List.

 It is so important to stay well hydrated every day, not just on an adventure!
 Be sure to take plenty of water with you, and keep drinking throughout the day.
 This will prevent you from feeling sluggish and tired, and keep you switched on and safe for the drive.

 In this section, I get down to the detail with all of your essential vegan road trip food products and suggest some tasty cruelty-free recipes.
-Then, into the specifics on what plant-based food is on the menu at the top fast-food chains.
+Then, onto the specifics of what plant-based food is on the menu at the top fast-food chains.
 If that isn’t enough, I provide you with options at gas stations!

 Vegan Road Trip Products